 We need to be put in check!
 Whatever form that takes I'm game.
 If we can't accept limitations, if we're boundary-less we're no better than the bad guys.

-We start to see the big shift in Tony's way of thinking.
+We start to see a big shift in Tony's way of thinking.
 The move from a private man with private interests to a man who understands he's part of a larger world, a deeply utilitarian philosophy which contradicts the narcissistic playboy background.

 There were two ways Tony’s story could have come to an end in Avengers End Game.
 One I wanted to happen.
 And the one that did.